lake-wg/grease/draft-amsuess-core-edhoc-grease.md

 can be used in such a way that even in the presence of an unknown value, a connection can still be established.

+Unlike in TLS GREASE,
+EDHOC is operating on tight bandwidth and message size budget, with some messages just barely fitting within relevant networks' fragmentation limits.
+Thus,
+more than with TLS GREASE,
+it is up to implementations to decide whether in their particular use case they can afford to send addtional data.

 # The GREASE EAD labels

 This document registers the following EAD labels as GREASE EADs: